MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

     :::image type="content" source="media/ingest-data-one-click/subscription-dropdown.png" alt-text="Screenshot of Directory + subscription pane with subscription dropdown highlighted by a red box.":::

-## Sample data
+## Filter data

-A sample of the data appears.
 If you want to, filter the data to ingest only files that begin end with specific characters.
-When you adjust the filters, the preview automatically updates.

 For example, filter for all files that begin with the word *.csv* extension.